 “an illusory [past] in a scattering of footnotes”

-I am a historical and cultural sociologist, and a social theorist.
+I am a historical and cultural sociologist and a social theorist.

 In ongoing collaborative projects, I use qualitative and archival methods to investigate the relationship between funding and creativity in contemporary Italian art, as well as how intellectuals use paratexts to influence the reception of their ideas.